 Magnetically sensitive Items:

 Keep a safe distance (>50mm) between the magnets and all objects that can be damaged by magnetism.
 These include mechanical watches, heart pacemakers, CRT monitors and televisions, credit cards, diskettes and other magnetically stored media.

-Keep magnets away from heart pacemaker.
+Keep magnets away from heart pacemakers.
 The operation of heart pacemakers will be affected by the close proximity of a magnet.
-Magnets can seat a pacemaker working in a way that is not suitable for the pacemaker user and that might affect their health.
+Magnets can set a pacemaker working in a way that is not suitable for the pacemaker user and that might affect their health.

 Danger for children: